Ebagigi/KKLtoKisekae-Release/README.md

 Disclaimer: This is a program I created by myself, and this is my first ever full program, so there will probably be bugs and other issues.

+KKLtoKisekae was written in C++ utilizing Qt and CMake for program compilation and design.